 PRP and Rheumatoid Arthritis

 Rheumatoid arthritis is another common form of arthritis.
 However, it is an immunological disease rather than the simple wear and tear of osteoarthritis.
 A person suffering from rheumatoid arthritis experiences pain in the joints as a result of joint tissue being attacked and destroyed by his or her own immune system.

 Regenerative medicine may be used to reduce the pain of rheumatoid arthritis and slow down some of the tissue damage, but other treatments are usually recommended first.
 Unfortunately, neither PRP nor total nucleated cell therapies directly address the immune system and the damage it does to vulnerable joints.
 Perhaps someday things will be different.

 A third condition that generally falls under the arthritis umbrella is fibromyalgia.
 This condition is technically not an arthritic condition, but the pain of fibromyalgia can manifest itself in the joints.
 Fibromyalgia is a syndrome linked to the brain and spinal cord not being on the same page when it comes to processing pain signals.
 It is believed by some specialists that the syndrome might be the result of an overactive central nervous system.

-Be that as it may, fibromyalgia is a condition that is not currently helped by PRP or stem cell therapies.
+Be that as it may, fibromyalgia is a condition that is not currently helped by PRP or total nucleated cell therapies.
 Patients seeking relief from the chronic pain of fibromyalgia will have to look at other treatments including physical therapy, prescription medications, and therapies designed to teach relaxation techniques.

-If you are interested in undergoing PRP and stem cell training at Apex Biologix, we would love to have you.
+If you are interested in undergoing PRP and total nucleated cell training at Apex Biologix, we would love to have you.
 We conduct multiple courses throughout the year in varying locations.
 Contact us for more details.